What Is Isomorphic JavaScript?

 });

-page by streaming all the content of the partial HTML files, plus it makes a query to a REST API to build up article cards (the application in question is a "news" app)
+This renders an index page by streaming all the partial HTML files and hitting a REST API to build article cards (the app is a “news” reader).

 export function generateCard(article) {